webarchitect609/ansible-role-php-versions/README.md

 **Attention!**

-This is a fork of [geerlingguy.php-versions](https://galaxy.ansible.com/geerlingguy/php-versions) role with the [issue #46 "This role overrides php_packages, which is also used in geerlingguy.php"](https://github.com/geerlingguy/ansible-role-php-versions/issues/46) fixed using [PR #39](https://github.com/geerlingguy/ansible-role-php-versions/pull/39).
+This is a fork from [geerlingguy.php-versions](https://galaxy.ansible.com/geerlingguy/php-versions) role with the [issue #46 "This role overrides php_packages, which is also used in geerlingguy.php"](https://github.com/geerlingguy/ansible-role-php-versions/issues/46) fixed using [PR #39](https://github.com/geerlingguy/ansible-role-php-versions/pull/39).
 Please, feel free to use this role if you cannot wait for corresponding PR to be merged.
 I will mark this role as deprecated when the original role is